Bolivian president announces resignation amid accusations of election fraud

 "The manipulations to the computer systems are of such magnitude that they must be deeply investigated by the Bolivian State to get to the bottom of and assign responsibility in this serious case," the preliminary OAS report said.

-"The first round of the elections held on October 20 must be annulled and the electoral process must begin again," the OAS added in a separate statement.

-Voting should take place as soon as conditions are in place to guarantee it being able to go ahead, including a newly composed electoral body, the OAS said.
+Voting should take place as soon as conditions are in place to guarantee its being able to go ahead, including a newly composed electoral body, the OAS said.

-Local media reported shots were fired at vehicles carrying a group of miners on their way to La Paz from the southern mining region of Potosi earlier on Sunday, causing several injuries.
+Local media reported that shots were fired at vehicles carrying a group of miners on their way to La Paz from the southern mining region of Potosi earlier Sunday, injuring several people.
 The official government human rights body issued a statement condemning the attack.